code-423n4/2023-02-ethos-findings/data/SaeedAlipoor01988-G.md

 we can remove the call to BorrowerOperations._requireTroveisActive in functions _adjustTrove, because in any way we make the call to the TroveManager.applyPendingRewards, and in TroveManager.applyPendingRewards we check TroveManager._requireTroveIsActive.

-another Unnecessary duplicate check is _requireValidCollateralAddress in ActivePool.sendCollateral and DefaultPool.pullCollateralFromActivePool. in one transaction, we call _requireValidCollateralAddress twic.
+another Unnecessary duplicate check is _requireValidCollateralAddress in ActivePool.sendCollateral and DefaultPool.pullCollateralFromActivePool. in one transaction, we call _requireValidCollateralAddress twice.

 #### Findings:
 https://github.com/code-423n4/2023-02-ethos/blob/73687f32b934c9d697b97745356cdf8a1f264955/Ethos-Core/contracts/BorrowerOperations.sol#L298